weiweitop/documentation/_posts/2020-09-06-prod-enhancements.md

 ### Nov 2018  - # 12886

-The Time Card report in HR Works web used to show employee name and code together in row and beneath that the time card details of the employees as shown below.
+The Time Card report in HROn web used to show employee name and code together in row and beneath that the time card details of the employees as shown below.

 ![](images/prod-enhance-image71.png)